d12frosted/elpa-mirror/stable-melpa/fanyi-readme.txt

-A multi translators interface for Emacs.
+A multi dictionaries interface for Emacs.

 There is only one public command to users: `fanyi-dwim'.